Risheit/cscc01-fitness-tracker/README.md

 ### Release branches (`release/[VERSION]`)

-Release branches are branched off of `main` when a release is desired.
+Release branches are branched off of `dev` when a release is desired.
-Commits to release branches should only happen via pull request.
+Commits to release branches should only happen via pull request, except the commit necessary to update version numbers and other administrative work, and any pushes necessary to resolve merge conflicts once the release is completed and we are merging back into `main` and `dev`.
+Once released, these should be merged back into both `dev` and `main`.

 ### Issue branches (`feature/[ISSUE ID]-[Description]`)